 Many parents will spare no expense when it comes to fighting for child custody or visitation rights for their children.
 While dividing assets and setting spousal support are important, nothing compares to maintaining their relationship with their kids or having the means to support them.

-The Orange County family law attorneys at Johnson Attorneys Group take the time to educate clients about California family law and how it applies to their case so they are prepared for potential outcomes.
+The Los Angeles County and Orange County family law attorneys at Johnson Attorneys Group take the time to educate clients about California family law and how it applies to their case so they are prepared for potential outcomes.

 Parents and their Relationships with Children